ibm-icpa-coffeeshop/barista-kafka/README.md

 ## Building and deploying to a Kubernetes cluster

 You can use Appsody to deploy the service to a Kubernetes cluster.
-Edit `app-deploy.yaml` to override the bootstrap server configuration by setting an enviornment variable as follows:
+Edit `app-deploy.yaml` to override the bootstrap server configuration by setting an environment variable as follows:

 ```
 spec: